Vingleia Lighthouse

-Vingleia Lighthouse (Vingleia fyr) is a coastal lighthouse in the municipality of Frøya in Trøndelag county, Norway.
+Vingleia Lighthouse (Vingleia fyr) is a coastal lighthouse in Frøya Municipality in Trøndelag county, Norway.
 The lighthouse sits on the island of Skarvfleshølen about 6 km north of the island village of Mausund, about 13 km northeast of the Sula Lighthouse, about 26 km southwest of the Finnvær Lighthouse, and about 45 km southwest of the Halten Lighthouse.
 It is lit from 21 July until 16 May each year.
 It is not lit during the summer due to the midnight sun of the region.

 Current tower

 The lighthouse was built in 1985 to replace the previous tower that was built in 1921.
 The 10.2 m tall tower is painted white with a black horizontal stripe and a red roof.
 The light sits at an elevation of 13.8 m above sea level.
 The tower emits a white, red, or green light (depending on direction), occulting twice every 8 seconds.
 The 29,700-candela light can be seen for up to 10.09 nmi.